mist64/cbmbus_doc/3 Commodore DOS.md

 (Unless otherwise mentioned, arguments for all commands are ASCII.)

-The `INITIALIZE` command is only useful on first-generation devices, where it works around the risk of not invalidating the cache after swapping a disk.
+The `INITIALIZE` command is only useful on classic devices, where it works around the risk of not invalidating the cache after swapping a disk.

 The `VALIDATE` command is a simple check-disk function that will make sure the "block availability map" is consistent with other on-disk data structures.
 It is recommended on a disk that contains a file that has not been closed after writing.